 - His inability to forget about us (Isaiah 49:15-16).

 - Rejoicing over our return (Luke 15:3-24).

 What should our response be to God’s love?

 - Love Him back (1 John 4:19).

 - Love one another (1 John 4:11-12).

-The mercy of God.
 Mercy is not giving us what we deserve.
 Praise God!
-We deserved judgment but God had mercy on us for Christ sake.
-“But God, who is rich in mercy, because of His great love with which He loved us” (Ephesians 2:4 NKJV).
+We deserve judgment, but God had mercy on us for Christ’s sake.
+Ephesians 2:4 says, “But God, who is rich in mercy, because of His great love with which He loved us.”
 God is abundant in mercy toward us.
-“But thou, O Lord, art a God full of compassion, and gracious, long suffering, and plenteous in mercy and truth” (Psalms 86:15 KJV).
-Peter said, “Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead” (1 Peter 1:3).
+Psalm 86:15 says, “But thou, O Lord, art a God full of compassion, and gracious, long suffering, and plenteous in mercy and truth.”
+1 Peter 1:3 says, “Blessed be the God and Father of our Lord Jesus Christ, who according to His great mercy has caused us to be born again to a living hope through the resurrection of Jesus Christ from the dead.”